AlexandreGaubil/bulk_RNA_seq_tutorial/code/README.md

 --genomeFastaFiles /gpfs/data/mcnerney-lab/mcnerney/reference/mm10/mm10genome.fa \
 --sjdbGTFfile /gpfs/data/mcnerney-lab/liuweihan/cell_ranger_ref_genomes/mm10genes_chrM.gtf
 ```
-**then, we run star to align the reads to our reference genome, note I wrote a for loop here to loop through all the fastq files and automate the process.**
+**Then, we run star to align the reads to our reference genome.
+Note that I wrote a for loop here to loop through all the `fastq` files and automate the process.**
 ```
 cd /gpfs/data/mcnerney-lab/liuweihan/bulk_RNA/SNK015/merged